FieldRobotEvent/example_ws/README.md

 See the [example launch file](src/example_robot_brain/launch/task_navigation.launch).

 The robot used in the simulation is the Clearpath Jackal, you can find detailed instructions and documentation at http://www.clearpathrobotics.com/assets/guides/noetic/jackal/simulation.html.
 Be aware that the Jackal comes with a GPS but that the use of a GNSS receiver is not allowed except for the Free Style task.
 The focus for the other tasks in terms of localisation shall be on relative positioning and sensor based behaviours.
+There are different configurations for the Jackal robot available, using a LMS1xx lidar and camera or a Realsense camera.
+See the [spawn launch file](src/example_robot_description/launch/spawn_example_robot.launch).

 ---
 **NOTE**